Black Death: Bubonic plague

-Symptoms of the disease include fever of 38–41 °C, headaches, painful aching joints, nausea and vomiting, and a general feeling of malaise.
-Left untreated, of those that contract the bubonic plague, 80 percent die within eight days.
+Symptoms of the plague include fever of 38–41 °C, headaches, painful aching joints, nausea and vomiting, and a general feeling of malaise.
+Left untreated, 80% of victims die within eight days.

 Contemporary accounts of the pandemic are varied and often imprecise.
-The most commonly noted symptom was the appearance of buboes (or gavocciolos) in the groin, neck, and armpits, which oozed pus and bled when opened.
+The most commonly noted symptom was the appearance of buboes (or gavocciolos) in the groin, neck and armpits, which oozed pus and bled when opened.
 Boccaccio's description:

 This was followed by acute fever and vomiting of blood.
 Most people died two to seven days after initial infection.
-Freckle-like spots and rashes, which could have been caused by flea-bites, were identified as another potential sign of plague.
+Freckle-like spots and rashes, which may have been caused by flea-bites, were identified as another potential sign of plague.

 Pneumonic plague

-Lodewijk Heyligen, whose master the Cardinal Colonna died of plague in 1348, noted a distinct form of the disease, pneumonic plague, that infected the lungs and led to respiratory problems.
-Symptoms include fever, cough, and blood-tinged sputum.
+Lodewijk Heyligen, whose master Cardinal Giovanni Colonna died of plague in 1348, noted a distinct form of the disease, pneumonic plague, that infected the lungs and led to respiratory problems.
+Symptoms include fever, cough and blood-tinged sputum.
 As the disease progresses, sputum becomes free-flowing and bright red.
-Pneumonic plague has a mortality rate of 90 to 95 percent.
+Pneumonic plague has a mortality rate of 90–95%.

-Septicaemic plague
+Septicemic plague

-Septicaemic plague is the least common of the three forms, with a mortality rate near 100%.
+Septicemic plague is the least common of the three forms, with an untreated mortality rate near 100%.
 Symptoms are high fevers and purple skin patches (purpura due to disseminated intravascular coagulation).
-In cases of pneumonic and particularly septicaemic plague, the progress of the disease is so rapid that there would often be no time for the development of the enlarged lymph nodes that were noted as buboes.
+In cases of pneumonic and particularly septicemic plague, the progress of the disease is so rapid that there would often be no time for the development of the enlarged lymph nodes that were noted as buboes.